Request for impairment status for Musky Bay

 REQUEST FOR IMPAIRMENT STATUS FOR ALL OF LCO

 COLA and the LCO Tribe completed an assessment of sampling data from 2012 to 2016 and determined that recent changes in dissolved oxygen and phosphorus concentrations would result in the extinction of the cold-water fish species in LCO.
 High phosphorus concentrations are resulting in more algae and algal blooms, a decrease in water clarity, and excessive aquatic plant growth.
-The microbial breakdown of excessive aquatic plant residue reduces dissolved oxygen concentrations thereby threatening cold-water fish species - cisco and whitefish.
+The microbial breakdown of excessive aquatic plant residue reduces dissolved oxygen concentrations thereby threatening cold-water fish species - cisco and lake whitefish.
 Therefore, COLA and the LCO Tribe requested that all of LCO be listed as an impaired water.

 Request for a Site Specific Criterion for a lower phosphorus concentration